 A Chapter 7 bankruptcy filing can take up to about six months to complete.
 During this time, you are not responsible for paying debts that will be discharged.
 The process includes:

 You will also be expected to take credit counseling courses during the process.
 From start to fnish, we will ease any fears you have and make sure you are aware of the rules that govern the debt discharge process.

 Tucker Griffin Barnes helps Virginians who are in difficult financial situations file Chapter 7 bankruptcy to discharge unsecured debt.
-We have three offices conveniently located in Charlottesville, Palmyra (Across from Food Lion), and Harrisonburg.
+We have four offices conveniently located in Charlottesville, Palmyra (Across from Food Lion), Harrisonburg, and Staunton, VA.
 To schedule a free consultation, call our firm at 434-973-7474 or contact us online.

 Charlottesville Divorce Attorney - What To Expect During Your First Family Law Consultation

 Protect yourself during Move-In or Move-Out of an Apartment

 How do I find a good personal injury attorney?